jmikayla1991/Genome-Resolved-Open-Watersheds-database-GROWdb/README.md

   [Fadum, Jemma M., et al. "Dominant nitrogen metabolisms of a warm, seasonally anoxic freshwater ecosystem revealed using genome resolved metatranscriptomics."
 Msystems 9.2 (2024): e01059-23](https://journals.asm.org/doi/10.1128/msystems.01059-23)

-3. Coastal_Rivers_Study - This contains scripts and commands used for data processing of US coastal rivers data, a subproject of GROWdb currently generating data.
+3. Coastal_Rivers_Study - This contains scripts and commands used for data processing of US coastal rivers data, a subproject of GROWdb that is *in progress*.

 ### References below represent additional publications and associated GitHub leveraging GROWdb data
 1. Rodríguez-Ramos, Josué, et al. "Spatial and temporal metagenomics of river compartments reveals viral community dynamics in an urban impacted stream."
 Frontiers in Microbiomes 2 (2023): 1199766.
 [GitHub](https://github.com/jrr-microbio/erpe_river)